lemonsjake/Low-Intensity-RL-Procgen-PPO/README.md

 For detailed info on each environment including reward info, go to https://github.com/openai/procgen#environments.

+## Most of the content provided was obtained via others
 @article{cobbe2019procgen,
   title={Leveraging Procedural Generation to Benchmark Reinforcement Learning}, author={Cobbe, Karl and Hesse, Christopher and Hilton, Jacob and Schulman, John},